Dog Tips

 Benefits of Mint for Dogs

-• Vitamins – Vitamins A and C found in mint can support healthy bones, skin, and vision as well as immunity.
+• Vitamins – Vitamins A and C found in mint can help support healthy bones, skin, and vision as well as immunity.

 Risks of Mint for Dogs